 Dvd on modern dance history: trailblazers of modern dance

-There are many other interesting threads there.
+There are many other interesting threads in contemporary-dance.org.
 Just visit our forum for dance questions about theory and history and browse!

 Also, if there’s any information about modern dance history you didn’t find here and would like to have, ask me through the form at our page for dance questions.
 I’ll do my best to provide it for you!